LachieTheDev/Aero/Privacy Policy.md

 # Privacy Policy
-This Privacy Policy contains the data OxyBoat collects and what its used for.
+This file contains everything you need to know about what Aero collects and how its used.

-## What We Collect
+## What Data We Collect
-- User IDs: Used to store profiles, voting rewards and premium/pro features.
+- Customizable Data: We keep all customizable data kept in a secure database, this includes user & server settings, and saved playlists.
-- Server IDs: Used to store server options such as custom prefixes, and setup channels.
+- Server Data: We keep track of your server IDs to store server settings which include custom prefixs and setup channels.
-- Submitted data.
-This includes user and server options, and stored playlists.
+- User Data: Used to store the bot users (to keep track of who uses our bot), user data is deleted monthly to keep your profile safe & secure.

 ## How We Use The Data
-The data is used to make the bot functional and customizable.
-Without this data custom prefixes, profiles, playlists and more would not be supported.
-We will not share or sell user's data to any 3rd party companies or individuals.
+The information is utilised to make the bot more functional and adaptable.
+Custom prefixes, profiles, playlists, and other features would not be possible without this information.
+We shall not share or sell the personal information of our users to any third-party companies or people.

-## Concerns
+## Concerns & reports
-If you have concerns regarding the data we collect or you would like to delete your data please join the [support server](https://discord.gg/dBaajGuTue) or contact `Blacky#6618` And `Venom#9718` on Discord.
+If you have any concerns or reports regarding the data we collect or you would like to delete your data please join the [support server](https://discord.gg/shtMdyphkH) and/or contact `lachie#2814` on Discord.